cousi2344/avida-ed-testing/README.rst

 There are also several command-line options that can be provided:

+- --online: Runs the tests online at the URL provided via --seturl.
+Can be used to run tests on the publicly released version of Avida-ED or an instance running on another web server.

+- --runslow: Runs tests marked as 'slow' because they are more advanced tests or take a longer amount of time.
+These tests will not run otherwise.

-- --browser [BROWSER]\: Changes the browser used to run the tests.
+- --browser [BROWSER]: Changes the browser used to run the tests.
 Current options are chrome (default) and firefox (not fully supported yet).

-- --local [true/false]\: Sets whether the tests should be run on a local copy of Avida-ED (using a simple Python web server) or the copy hosted online by MSU.
-Providing "false" as the argument will run the tests on the MSU version, while any other input (or not specifying) will make the tests run locally.

 - --setuipath [PATH]: Used to set the path to the Avida-ED UI repository, which is used to run the tests locally.
 You should provide the path to the ``av_ui`` folder (assuming you didn't change the name of the folder that contains the Git repository).